gigascience/gigadb-website/docs/wasabidocs/policy-bucket.md

 ```

 ### User policy
-This policy is attached to each user, which allows user to access bucket `gigadb-cngb-backup` only, and developer is not allowed to delete bucket `gigadb-cngb-backup`.
+This policy is attached to each user, which allows user to only access bucket `gigadb-cngb-backup` only, and developer is not allowed to delete bucket `gigadb-cngb-backup`.

 Policy Name: AllowS3ReadWrite
 ```